My name is Lucy. Hi!

 Love Does, by Bob Goff (how to treat people)

 The War Of Art, by Steven Pressfield (overcoming resistance)

-In no particular order: Michael Jackson, Beyoncé, Bob Dylan, Fleetwood Mac, Bruce Springsteen, Justin Timberlake, Chance The Rapper, The Beach Boys, Adele, The Beatles, Ben Howard, Bon Iver, Mat Kearney, Usher, Nicki Minaj…to name a few.
+In no particular order: Michael Jackson, Beyoncé, Fleetwood Mac, Bruce Springsteen, Justin Timberlake, Chance The Rapper, The Beatles, Ben Howard, Bon Iver, Mat Kearney, Usher, Lady Gaga, Nicki Minaj, The Killers…to name a few.

 Rolling Stone Music Now (music)

 Rob Has a Podcast (if you’re into Survivor – or check out his other shows for other TV show recaps and discussions)

 Pop Culture Happy Hour (pop culture – obviously)